polypheny/PolyNOM/docs/application.md

 APP_UUID = 'a8817239-9bae-4961-a619-1e9ef5575eff'

-'''
-Create an application connected to a Polypheny Docker container.
+# Create an application connected to a Polypheny Docker container.
 If absent, the container as well as Polypheny will be automatically deployed.
-'''

 app = Application(APP_UUID, ('localhost', 20590))
 with app:
    # do something

-'''
+# Equivalent to the one above.

+with Application(APP_UUID, ('localhost', 20590)) as app:
+   # do something

-Create an application connected to a Polypheny instance running on localhost.
+# Create an application connected to a Polypheny instance running on localhost.
 As this instance is externally managed, the Docker features are disabled.
-'''

 app = Application(APP_UUID, ('localhost', 20590), use_docker=False)
 with app:
    # do something

-'''
-Use a specific username and password for authorization on the Polypheny instance.
+# Use a specific username and password for authorization on the Polypheny instance.
-'''

 app = Application(APP_UUID, ('localhost', 20590), user='admin', password='admin')
 with app:
    # do something